andreidae/SeXY/README.md

 ###Download the reference genome assembly
 See frequently asked questions

 ### Map your reads to the reference genome assembly
 See frequently asked questions

 ###Download the reference sex-chromosome assembly
 See frequently asked questions

-### Run satsuma synteny to find which scaffolds align with sex chromosomes
+### Run satsuma synteny to find which scaffolds align with sex chromosomes.
+Before running synteny, concatenate the RefX and RefY assemblies in one file using the command:
+`cat RefX.fasta RefY.fasta > RefX_RefY.fasta`
+The RefX and RefY can also be kept separate, but you then need to run two synteny analyses.

+Use this command to run satsuma synteny:

 `sh SatsumaSynteny.sh $1 $2 $3 $4 $5`

 ```